Kornellen/miniFramework/README.md

 {
     method: <HTTP Request Method (get, post)>,
-    path: sub-path of request eg. /getStatus or /:id, middlewares`: Array of middlewares (not necessary) }
+    path: sub-path of request eg. /getStatus or /:id,
+    middlewares: Array of middlewares (not necessary),
+    description: Description of Endpoint
+}
 ```